top of page

 The challenge: opening the kitchen without losing storage

 Open concept kitchens are popular because they create a welcoming place to gather with family and friends.
-The problem is, often times, the absence of walls where cabinets can be hung or attached to, leads to a drastic reduction of storage spaces.
+The problem is, often, an open concept kitchen is easier to implement than open concept storage.
+The absence of walls where cabinets or shelving can be installed leads to a drastic reduction in storage.

 Take a recent open kitchen project we did, for example:

-We removed two walls to open the kitchen to the living room and dining room, and added a large island to anchor the space.
-The result was a modern, airy layout—but it also greatly reduced the available wall space for upper cabinets.
+We removed two walls to open the kitchen to the living room and dining room, and added a large kitchen island to anchor the space.
+The result was a modern, airy layout with a cohesive living space and dining space—but it also meant fewer walls for upper cabinets.

-Where people traditionally store plates, cups, and everyday items on upper cabinets along the kitchen walls, that space simply wasn’t available after opening up the layout.
+Where people traditionally store plates, cups, and everyday items in cabinet spaces along the kitchen walls, that simply wasn't available after opening up the layout.
 The question became: how do we maintain ample storage while preserving the openness our clients wanted?

 The primary solution: a large walk-in pantry